 Gail Leftwich Kitch

-Gail Leftwich Kitch serves as The Voter Participation Center’s Chief Operating Officer.
-Gail brings years of experience, both as a practicing lawyer and as a successful manager and board member of non-profit organizations active in civic engagement.
-Most recently, she served as Executive Director of By the People, an intiative founded by MacNeil/Lehrer Productions which uses public television to encourage and support informed non-contentious citizen dialogue around policy issues.
+Gail Leftwich Kitch serves as Executive Vice President, Communication and Finance for The Voter Participation Center.
+She brings years of experience, both as a practicing lawyer and as a successful manager and board member of non-profit organizations active in civic engagement.
+Most recently, she served as Executive Director of By the People, an initiative founded by MacNeil/Lehrer Productions that uses public television to encourage and support informed non-contentious citizen dialogue around policy issues.
 Mrs. Kitch was President of the Federation of State Humanities Councils, the national membership organization of the state affiliates of the National Endowment for the Humanities, following service as Director of Cambridge Forum, in Cambridge, Massachusetts.
 She is a former chair of the Massachusetts Foundation for the Humanities, and was a Radcliffe College Public Policy Fellow in the late 90s.
 Among other activities, Gail currently serves on the Executive Committee of the Women’s Foreign Policy Group, and is a member of the Board of Directors of the National Conference on Citizenship.
 She has a B.A. from Bryn Mawr College and a J.D. from the University of Chicago Law School.